iobroker-community-adapters/ioBroker.bosesoundtouch/README.md

 ### 0.9.3 (02.02.2021)

-*transfer of adapter to iobroker-community-adapters git
+*transfer of adapter to iobroker-community-adapters

 ### 0.9.3 (10.01.2021)